01 of 07

 When it comes to consignment shops, Front & Company is one of Vancouver's most popular.
 Mixing new and used fashion, this enormous store makes all its goods seem fresh and appealing.
 The buyers here know their trends, and the consignment pieces are high-quality.

-Along with clothes, shoppers will find vintage jewelry and accessories, too, as well as new pieces like the colourful bags above.Continue to 6 of 7 below.
+Along with clothes, shoppers will find vintage jewelry and accessories, too, as well as new pieces.Continue to 6 of 7 below.

 06 of 07